arshdeep821/TUTOR_BOOKS_APP/README.md

 it to the session for tomorrow.
 So they can cancel the session for tomorrow and maybe **REBOOK or CHANGE** it later this week.
 They could select from a variety of courses that they would like to have help with.
 For instance, some options could be **MATH, PHYSICS, ENGLISH, CHEMISTRY, etc**.
-All these courses can be viewed in a list format so that it is easy for a student to select what course they want help with.

 This application will be best for students who are struggling to keep up with their academics and course load.
 They will be able to use this app in order to get the extra help they need to pass